ayoubfletcher/GDPRDialog/README.md

 int appVersion = consentState.getVersion(); // in which app version has the consent been given
 // check if you can use personal informations or not boolean canCollectPersonalInformation = GDPR.getInstance().canCollectPersonalInformation();
+// Check if the user is within EEA or Unknwon boolean isUserWithinEEAOrUnknwon = GDPR.getInstance().isUserWithinEEAOrUnknwon();
 ```

 Check out the [MinimalDemo](https://github.com/MFlisar/GDPRDialog/blob/master/app/src/main/java/com/michaelflisar/gdprdialog/demo/MinimalDemoActivity.java) to get something to start with or check out the [DemoActivity](https://github.com/MFlisar/GDPRDialog/blob/master/app/src/main/java/com/michaelflisar/gdprdialog/demo/DemoActivity.java) with the [example setups](https://github.com/MFlisar/GDPRDialog/blob/master/app/src/main/java/com/michaelflisar/gdprdialog/demo/SetupActivity.java) for a more complex example